martinchristen/EP2018_Geo/README.md

 ## What is this ?

-This is the repository of my talk "PROCESSING GEODATA USING PYTHON AND OPEN SOURCE MODULE" at EuroPython 2018
+This is the repository of my talk "PROCESSING GEODATA USING PYTHON AND OPEN SOURCE MODULES" at EuroPython 2018

 https://ep2018.europython.eu/conference/talks/processing-geodata-using-python-and-open-source-modules